 Concrete grinding is when uneven parts of the concrete, especially trip hazards, are ground down in order to create a level surface.

 This is typically recommended as a last-resort option for leveling uneven concrete.
 Typically it doesn't do much to actually level the concrete, but rather smooth out the uneven joints between slabs.

 This option also damages the finished surface of the concrete, oftentimes revealing the aggregate core of the slab, thereby opening it up for more opportunity for damage from the elements, like surface spalling, crumbling, or cracking.

 Professional concrete leveling works by drilling strategic holes in a settled concrete slab, then pumping a leveling compound through the holes in order to lift the slab into a level position.

 In many cases, this is the best option for leveling a concrete floor.
 It works by getting to the root issues of the uneven concrete, which is an unstable foundation holding the slab up.
 The leveling compound creates a new, strong, and stable foundation for the slab to rest on.

 Professional leveling services level the whole concrete slab, not just the surface.
 And it leaves you with the original surface that can last significantly longer than any surface-layer repairs would.

 Concrete Floor Leveling

-Interior concrete floors, just like exterior slabs, can be raised using our process.
-We simply pull back the carpeting, lift up the tile or hardwood, and pump the floor level.
+Interior concrete floors, just like exterior concrete slabs, can be raised using A-1's concrete leveling process.
+To do this, we simply pull back the carpeting, lift up the tile or hardwood, and pump the floor back into a level.